JoshuaLamusga/joshua-tree/README.md

 Joshua Tree is an open source tool for authoring and playing works of interactive fiction directly in the browser.

+## Work In Progress
+**This is an active work in progress.
+Pull requests will not be accepted yet, and infrastructure is still being updated.**

 ## Features
 - **Choice and parser style:** Write choice-style (hyperlink) and parser-style (textbox) games
 - **Platforms:** 💻📱 Runs on the web, so you can write and play anywhere